 Furthermore, a systematic review and meta-analysis have shown that romosozumab significantly improves bone mineral density and reduces the risk of fractures in postmenopausal women with osteoporosis.
 These findings highlight the drug’s powerful benefits alongside the importance of monitoring for potential adverse reactions during therapy.

-What Is the Ideal Patient Profile for Prescribing Evenity?
+What Is the Ideal Patient Profile for Prescribing Evenity (romosozumab)?

 According to clinical research and official prescribing information, Evenity is indicated for the ideal candidates, such as:

-- Patients with a history of fragility fractures or those with multiple fracture risk factors
+- Patients with a history of fragility fractures or those with multiple type of fracture risk factors

 - Individuals who have not responded to or cannot tolerate other osteoporosis treatments.

-When selecting patients, clinicians evaluate bone mineral density (BMD) and review fracture history.
-Typically, candidates show a T-score of ≤ -2.5 or have osteopenia combined with additional risk factors.
+When selecting patients, a healthcare professional evaluates bone mineral density (BMD) and reviews bone fracture history.
+Typically, Evenity candidates show a T-score of ≤ -2.5 or have osteopenia combined with additional risk factors.
 Tools like the FRAX assessment are used to estimate fracture probability, ensuring that only those who will benefit the most are chosen.

 These guidelines, based on Evenity’s official resources and clinical trial data, enable healthcare providers to identify patients who will gain the most from Evenity’s unique dual action, rapidly promoting bone formation while reducing bone resorption and lowering fracture risk.